booch/side-projects/README.md

 ### Ruby

+* Allow Ranges to have a `nil` lower bound
+    * We already allow a `nil` upper bound
+    * Would be really useful for translating `<` to SQL in ActiveRecord
+    * Have to worry about completely infinite ranges (nil..nil)
+        * Have to worry about trying to iterate through one of those
+	    * Just throw a `RangeError`, like `entries` already does for semi-infinite ranges
 * [Changes to `dig`](https://github.com/booch/dig)
     * Make it more like `fetch`
         * Optional block parameter for `dig` to specify a default value